CSR Selection Best Practice for Improving CX

 2016 CX Best Practice Award Winner – CSR Selection – Accenture Business Services for Utilities

-Employee engagement and satisfaction are at the forefront of our minds and is taken into consideration in all that we do.
+Employee engagement and satisfaction are at the forefront of our minds and are taken into consideration in all that we do.
 One of the key drivers of employee satisfaction is our employee referral program.
 Our employees are informed of our hiring needs, and we encourage them to refer their family and friends to apply for open Accenture roles.
 Our employees know our culture better than anyone else, and they are experts when it comes to providing a realistic picture of the job.
 As such, our employee referral program is mutually beneficial – the business is provided with skilled candidates, and our employees are left feeling satisfied.
 Furthermore, our employee referral program compensates our employee’s well when a referral is hired on permanently, referral bonus payouts can range from $500-$6,000.

 Once we have sourced and prequalified our candidates we invite them to come into our service delivery site to complete an Assessment Day.
 This approach has proven to be a best hiring practice as it allows our firm to complete up to sixteen face-to-face behavioral styled interviews and candidate multimedia testing in a four-hour window of time.
 This allows us to maximize our resources for the most efficient outcome.
 Candidates are scheduled to come in for an interview and meet with two team managers, and our interviewing focuses on competency-based questions, which have been proven to indicate future performance.
 Additionally, our multimedia testing provides a realistic preview of our CSR roles through utilities related contact center simulations.
 Our testing is also designed to measure key qualifications such as active listening skills, basic mathematics ability, computer literacy, and customer service expertise.